denaweiss5/chicago-102620-mod-3-practice-challenge/README.md

 To exit the tests, type `^C`.
 Doing so should free up port 3000 from all processes.

 > Note: If exiting the tests doesn't free up the port (Error: could not bind to port 3000), run the following command: `lsof -i :3000`, locate the PID, and then run `kill -9 <PID>`.
+Alternatively, you can try `killall node`.

 ## Setup